Coaxial Terminator Guide: Everything You Need to Know

 In addition to enclosing cable terminations, these devices serve many other functions.
 For example:

-- Stop Signal Reflections: Since they block unwanted signals, they prevent any possible interference.
+• Stop Signal Reflections: Because they block unwanted signals, they prevent interference.

-- Maintain System Balance: The system works stably when properly terminated to maintain impedance matching.
+• Maintain System Balance: The system operates stably when terminated properly, ensuring impedance matching.

 Types of Coaxial Terminators